Au pair requirements

 Termination of the contract must be done in writing.
 You can terminate the contract with two weeks’ notice and your family can do this with one month’s notice.
 While staying during this period with your family, they must continue to provide you with free food, lodging and monthly salary.

-You must be registered with the local Citizen’s Service Centre (Borgerservice) as a resident at your host family’s address no later than 5 days after the arrival in order to receive a final residence permit (a so-called CPR number) and a "health card".
+You must be registered with the local Citizen’s Service Centre (Borgerservice) as a resident at your host family’s address no later than 5 days after the arrival in order to receive a final residence permit ("pink card"), a Danish personal number (so-called CPR number) and a "health card".

 It is the responsibility of your host family that you are covered by the Danish national health insurance, which entitles you to free medical care.
 It is also the responsibility of your host family to provide you with appropriate care if you fall ill.